 Get on board in reducing your waste, plus use up a boatload of post-consumer plastic with this 100% recycled plastic compost bin.

 Composting has a huge impact on climate change.
 Throwing organic waste into a landfill produces methane, a climate changing gas 34 times worse than CO2.
+We estimated that our household diverted 600 lbs. of waste from the landfill by composting (read about it here)!

-This compost bin is durable, made from a hard, thick 100% recycled plastic and in theory can eventually be recycled, though I doubt you’ll ever need to discard this thing since you’ll fall in love with composting and the product will last forever.
+This compost bin is durable, made from a hard, thick 100% recycled plastic and in theory can eventually be recycled, though I doubt you’ll ever need to discard this thing since you’ll fall in love with composting and the product. will last forever.

 SEVENTH GENERATION IS STILL YOUR GO-TO OPTION